krish-21/iStock/README.md

 ### Setting the Credit Limit

-- The credit limit is for the financial security of the user and cannot be changed once set.
+- The credit limit is for the financial security of the User and cannot be changed once set.
 The credit balance refreshes once every five days.

-- Thus the user will have to wait for the cycle to run its course if the credit limit reached.
+- Thus the User will have to wait for the cycle to run its course if the credit limit reached.

 ### Adding Money to the Wallet

 - iStock has an in-app wallet through which all transactions must be made.

-- The user can add money at any point in the program, but iStock will always check the credit limit
+- The User can add money at any point in the program, but iStock will always check the credit limit

 - The added money will get updated to the Wallet Balance.

 ### Stock Trading Mode

-*Buying Mode :*
+**Buying Mode :**

 - iStock will first show the current market value of the stocks.

-- The current portfolio of the user will also be printed.
+- The current portfolio of the User will also be printed.

-- iStock will also show the user the Wallet Balance so that the user can make an informed purchase of stocks.
-Then, the user can buy stocks of the five tech giants.
+- iStock will also show the User the Wallet Balance so that the User can make an informed purchase of stocks.
+Then, the User can buy stocks of the five tech giants.

-*Selling Mode :*
+**Selling Mode :**

 - iStock will first show the current market value of the stocks.

-- The current portfolio of the user will also be printed.
+- The current portfolio of the User will also be printed.

-- iStock will also show the user the Wallet Balance so that the user can make an informed sale of stocks.
-Then, the user can sell the stocks the user owns.
+- iStock will also show the User the Wallet Balance so that the User can make an informed sale of stocks.
+Then, the User can sell the stocks the User owns.

 ### Searching Mode

-The user can search transactions from the stored file, records.txt, and choose from six different methods of searching :
+The User can search transactions from the stored file, records.txt, and choose from six different methods of searching :

 1. Amount Spent
 2. No. of shares